- Clinical Trials: What You Need to Know

 Often people have a 50:50 chance of ending up in one group or the other.
 In some cases, the study may allow for a different ratio, such as 2 out of 3 people getting the new treatment and only 1 out of 3 getting the standard treatment.

 Some people find the concept of randomized studies distressing, since neither the patient nor the doctor can choose which group the patient is in.
 This can be especially true if a study is looking at 2 totally different treatments and a person sees one as better than the other.
 But remember, doctors are doing the study because they really don’t know which one is better.
-Unfortunately, taking part in such a study is sometimes the only way a person has a chance of getting a new form of treatment.
-But even then, that treatment may or may not be the best one for him or her.
+And sometimes taking part in such a study is the only way a person has a chance of getting a new form of treatment.

 Will I know which group I’m in?
 Will my doctor know?

 Each study is different.
-In a blinded study, the patient doesn’t know which treatment he or she is getting.
+In a blinded study, the patient doesn’t know which treatment they’re getting.
 In a double-blinded study, neither the patient nor the doctor knows which treatment is being used.
-Not knowing what you are getting can be hard.
-Your doctor can always find out which group you are in if there’s an important medical reason (such as a possible drug reaction), but it may result in your being removed from the study.
+Not knowing what you’re getting can be hard.
+Your doctor can always find out which group you’re in if there’s an important medical reason (such as a possible drug reaction), but it may result in your being removed from the study.
 Blinding reduces the risk that the doctors will be biased in their evaluations of the patients’ outcomes.
 These controls help make the study results more reliable.

 The possibility of getting a placebo can also be upsetting to some people.
-But this almost never means you would get no treatment, unless there was no effective standard treatment to compare with the new treatment.
-Again, in the example above, Li will definitely get drug D, but he will also get either EX-3 or a placebo.
+But this almost never means you would get no treatment, unless there’s no effective standard treatment to compare with the new treatment.

 Will my information be kept confidential?